miho030/Linux_security_checker/README.md

 ## Description
 ```
-Linux security checker (lsc) is ' auto security check tools ' consisting of shell scripts. </br>
+Linux security checker (lsc) is ' auto security check tools ' consisting of shell scripts.
-It can executable on Debian/CentOS Linux servers or systems. </br>
+It can executable on Debian/CentOS Linux servers or systems.

-<\br>

-lsc can patch common-vulnerability in system witch are you want to set it auto. </br>
+lsc can patch common-vulnerability in system witch are you want to set it auto.
-It perform automatically diagnoses security settings that are mainly overlooked during system operation, </br>
+It perform automatically diagnoses security settings that are mainly overlooked during system operation,
-and automatically sets system security levels to recommended values using patch scripts based on diagnostic results. </br>
+and automatically sets system security levels to recommended values using patch scripts based on diagnostic results.
 ```